Towards scientific discovery with dictionary learning: Extracting biological concepts from microscopy foundation models: Introduction

 \section{Introduction}

 Large scale machine learning systems are extremely effective at generating realistic text and images.
 However, these models remain black boxes: it is difficult to understand how they produce such detailed reconstructions, and to what extent they encode semantic information about the target domain in their internal representations.
-One approach to better understanding these models is to investigate how models encode and use high-level, human-interpretable concepts.
-A challenge to this endeavor is the ``superposition hypothesis'' \cite{bricken2023towards}, which states that neural networks encode many more concepts than they have neurons, and as a result, one cannot understand the model by inspecting individual neurons.
+Investigation of how models encode and use high-level, human-interpretable concepts is challenging due to the ``superposition hypothesis'' \cite{bricken2023towards}, which states that neural networks encode many more concepts than they have neurons, and as a result, one cannot understand the model by inspecting individual neurons.
 One hypothesis for how neurons encode multiple concepts at once is that they are low-dimensional projections of some high-dimensional, sparse feature space.
 Quite surprisingly, there is now a large body of empirical evidence that supports this hypothesis in language models \citep{mikolov2013linguistic,elhage2022toy,park2023linear}, games \citep{nanda2023emergent} and multimodal vision models \citep{rao2024discover}, by showing that high-level features are typically predictable via \emph{linear} probing.
-Further, recent work has shown that model representations can be decomposed into human-interpretable concepts using a dictionary learning model, estimated via sparse autoencoders \citep{templeton2024scaling,rajamanoharan2024jumping,rajamanoharan2024improving,gao2024scaling}.
+Further, recent work has shown that model representations can be decomposed into human-interpretable concepts using dictionary learning models, estimated via sparse autoencoders \citep[SAEs,][]{templeton2024scaling,rajamanoharan2024jumping,rajamanoharan2024improving,gao2024scaling}.